Patient education: Shingles (Beyond the Basics)

 Shingles is caused by the varicella-zoster virus, the same virus that causes chickenpox.
 After an episode of chickenpox, the virus retreats to cells of the nervous system, where it can reside quietly for decades.
 However, later in life, the varicella-zoster virus can become active again.
 When it reactivates, it causes shingles.

 The virus belongs to a group of viruses called herpesviruses, which also includes the herpes simplex virus (HSV); HSV-1 causes cold sores and HSV-2 causes genital herpes.
-(See "Patient information: Genital herpes (Beyond the Basics)".)
+(See "Patient education: Genital herpes (Beyond the Basics)".)

 RISK OF SHINGLES